troglobit/libuev/README.md

 is a modern Linux system.

 Experienced developers may appreciate that libuEv is built on top of modern Linux APIs: epoll, timerfd and signalfd.
+Note, a certain amount of care is needed when dealing with APIs that employ signalfd.
+For details, see this article at [lwn.net](http://lwn.net/Articles/415684/).

-> “Event driven software improves concurrency” -- [Dave Zarzycki, Apple]
+> “Event driven software improves concurrency” -- Dave Zarzycki, Apple

 See the [launchd video](http://www.youtube.com/watch?v=cD_s6Fjdri8) for more info.